What's On

 Wellbeing is currently a key priority for the early years sector, children and adults alike.

-In this session, Rosie and Jane will offer you a toolkit of ideas to help you engage, support and build on everyone’s innate musicality to promote their wellbeing and confidence.
+In this session, Rosie and Kate will offer you a toolkit of ideas to help you engage, support and build on everyone’s innate musicality to promote their wellbeing and confidence.

 This training will support you to consider: